mvolkmann/blog/src/web-components.md

 even when they have no content.
 For example, `<my-element></my-element>` is valid, but `<my-element />` is not.

+## Pros and Cons

+Some of the pros of using web components include:

+- only uses web standards
+- very portable ... can be used in all web frameworks
+- no build tools are required unless using TypeScript

+Some of the cons of using web components include:

+- more tedious to implement than components in frameworks like Svelte
+- need to use another library like Lit to simplify

 ## Basic Example

 The following file `src/greet-message.js` defines a web component.